CS 566 – Efficient Algorithms (Winter 2025-26)

 ILIAS

-We will use the university’s official learning management system ILIAS for announcements and examination-related information.
+We will use the university’s official learning management system ILIAS for examination-related information and marks.

 Slido

-During the live lectures, I will use Slido to for interactive parts.
+During the live lectures, I will use Slido for interactive parts.

 Exam Question Gallery

-We maintain a collaborative exam question gallery on Papeeria Overleaf.
+We maintain a collaborative exam question gallery on Papeeria.

 (You may have to create a free account.)